personalrobotics/prpy/README.md

         cloned_robot = cloned_env.GetRobot(robot.GetName())
         # ...

-The `Clone` helper function handles this name resolution for most OpenRAVE data types (including `Robot`, `KinBody`, `Link`, and `Manipulator`).
+The `prpy.clone.Cloned` helper function handles this name resolution for most OpenRAVE data types (including `Robot`, `KinBody`, `Link`, and `Manipulator`).
 This function accepts an arbitrary number of input parameters---of the supported types---and returns the corresponding objects in `Clone`d environment.
 For example, the above code can be re-written as:

     with Clone(env) as cloned_env:
         cloned_robot = Cloned(robot)